 Assistant Chief LaFata's current State of Missouri certifications include Firefighter I & II, EMT-P, Fire Officer II, and Fire Instructor II.
 He is on MFPD's Advanced Technical High Angle Rope Rescue Team, Special Operations Swift Water/Fast Rescue Boat Team and Strike Team 3.
 He holds technician certifications in boat operation, confined space rescue, hazmat, rope rescue, structural collapse, swift water rescue, and trench rescue.

-Craig P. Walk - Assistant Chief EMS
+Craig P. Walk - EMS Administrator

 Walk was in the first graduating class of the paramedic program at St. Louis Community College at Forest Park.
 He received his Bachelor's Degree in Organization Administration from St. Louis University and his Master's Degree in Management from Webster University.